 According to Islamic perspective, there two important questions:

 - What income may be looked upon as permissible? and;

 - What are the permissible ways to dispose it?

 Microeconomics in Islam – How to Earn and Spend?

 Islam encourages to strive for a living according to one’s capacity.
 According to the Islam Shariah, world is for effort, inertness is death.
 And Allah has placed many treasures in this earth, but to find them is conditional on us.

 Basic Islamic Principles of Earning:

 Spending is necessary for life’s development.
 So, it is important to know: What to spend?
 How much to spend? and On what to spend?
 Humans spend their money on themselves and on others.
-And complete guidelines are given in Quran and Ahadith.
+Micro economics in Islam is based on the complete guidelines given in Quran and Ahadith.

 Islamic Principles for Spending on Personal Needs: